intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/QuickStart/build_kernel_with_sgx.md

 sudo reboot
 ```

-Check if kernel was installed correctly and the SGX driver is working
+Check if Kernel was installed correctly and the SGX driver is working

 ```bash
 $ uname -r